jamg26/jamg26/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on react js, facebook chatbots.
+- 🔭 I’m currently working on the following projects.
 - 📫 How to reach me:
   - :telephone_receiver: +63930-469-9769
   - :email: jammmg26@gmail.com